smackey15/smackey15/README.md

 ### Hello World, I'm Sean! 👋

-- 🌱 I’m currently harnessing the power of TypeScript
-- 👯 I’m looking to collaborate on open source
 - 📫 How to reach me: seanmackey315@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I produced an off-Broadway play in New York City!